-- ➤ We respectfully request you support robust funding for CoFAR within NIAID at the level of \$85.4 million over the next seven years an annual increase of \$6.1 million in order to reflect the increasing rate of food allergies in Americans.
-At \$12.2 million annually, this modest investment will fund groundbreaking research that gets us closer to fully understanding, treating, and ultimately curing food allergies. - Additionally, we respectfully request you consider the addition of subcommittee report language reflecting the importance of NIH engaging in trans-NIH research on food allergies.
-We therefore ask the following statement of programmatic request be appended as Report Language to the FY20 bill appropriating funding for NIH:
+- ➤ We respectfully request you support robust funding for CoFAR within NIAID at the level of \$12.2 million in FY21 an annual increase of \$6.1 million in order to reflect the increasing rate of food allergies in Americans.
+This modest investment will fund groundbreaking research that gets us closer to fully understanding, treating, and ultimately curing food allergies. - Additionally, we request you include the following subcommittee report language reflecting the importance of NIH engaging in trans-NIH research on food allergies:

 Food Allergies.-The Committee recognizes the serious issue of food allergies which affect approximately eight percent of children and ten percent of adults in the United States.
 The Committee commends the ongoing work of NIAID in supporting a total of 17 clinical sites for this critical research, including seven sites as part of the Consortium of Food Allergy Research (CoFAR).
-The Committee urges NIH to support robust investment to expand its clinical research network to add new centers of excellence in food allergy clinical care and to select such centers from those with a proven expertise in food allergy research.
+The Committee includes \$12,200,000, an increase of \$6,100,000, for CoFAR to expand its clinical research network to add new centers of excellence in food allergy clinical care and to select such centers from those with a proven expertise in food allergy research.